manavkr0710/MENTI_BACKEND/MENTI_Backend/README.md

 do to improve it.

 ## How to get started with the project
-1. Download the repo locally and extract
-2. Navigate through IDE to the local folder
-3. Get an API key

-## Resources used
--
+This is the back-end spring application for the Menti app, to use this you must have an OpenAI API key which can be optained from OpenAI API (https://platform.openai.com/api-keys).
+The actual Menti App can be found and downloaded from Menti App- https://github.com/manavkr0710/MENTIMeditationSpace